-The candidate would be based in the Centre for Creative and Cultural Research, Faculty of Arts and Design, at the University of Canberra (UC).
-UC developed Australia’s first courses in heritage and conservation commencing in 1978 and today hosts a diverse array of programs and funded research projects specialising in multi and interdisciplinary research crossing boundaries of critical heritage, science and technology, creative arts, digital humanities, design and sustainability.
-Current and recent projects include: ARC Linkage Heritage of the Air, ARC Linkage Laser Ablation for Conservation and Restoration of the Sydney Harbour Bridge, The Sustainable Shine Dome, Digital Modelling for Climate Resilience for the Old Great North Road, Ginninderry Living Lab Research Framework, Haig Park Experiments – Urban Activations.
-The Centre for Creative and Cultural Research hosts a cohort of over 40 PhD scholars working in a range of disciplines, providing research support, access to funding for conferences and fieldwork, a seminar series and a rich calendar of training workshops, boot camps, and weekly ‘shut up and write’.
+Kate’s research project will be based in the Centre for Creative and Cultural Research, in the Faculty of Arts and Design, which hosts a diverse array of multi and interdisciplinary research projects crossing boundaries of critical heritage, science and technology, creative practice, digital humanities, design and urban planning, and sustainability.
+Current funded research includes three ARC Linkage projects and two ARC Discovery projects, including Everyday Heritage, Heritage of the Air, and Laser Ablation for Conservation and Restoration of the Sydney Harbour Bridge.
+Other funded projects include The Sustainable Shine Dome, Digital Modelling for Climate Resilience for the Old Great North Road, Ginninderry Living Lab Research Framework, and the Haig Park Experiments – Urban Activations.

 Australia ICOMOS and the University of Canberra would like to thank all of those who submitted applications for this competitive award – the standard of applications was uniformly excellent.
 We look forward to keeping members informed of the progress of this exciting initiative.